About Internal Funding Sources

 Canadian Polar Commission's Northern Scientific Training Program

 This program provides supplementary funding to help graduate students or senior undergraduate students obtain practical fieldwork experience in the North.
 Projects in human, health, physical and life sciences to be carried out in northern Canada or the Arctic countries are eligible.
-This program is sponsored by the Canadian Polar Comission.
+This program is sponsored by the Canadian Polar Commission.

 Publications Subvention Program*